 After the first half of the game is finished, which should take around 20 to 25 hours, the rest of the game affords players much more to do, which can, in turn, make the game lasts around 60 to 80 hours, which, whilst maybe fractionally shorter than many other games in the series, is still a very substantial amount of time for a game to last.
 In a time when linear video games were taking precedent, a game like this was a breath of fresh air to me.

 The story follows a party of six people, who have been cursed with a dangerous brand, which in time, will kill then, unless they can discover the nature of, and complete, a focus that they had been given along with it.
 Although that may sound very simple for a Final Fantasy game, the story is far from simple; especially to follow.
 Everything, from the plot to the characters, is introduced extremely abruptly and without explanation.
 Not much time is given to players to think about just what is happening from the start, which to me, made it extremely disappointing for a Final Fantasy game.

 Originality – 6/10

-The only original things about the thirteenth game in the franchise is that in lieu of Final Fantasy tradition, the conceptual design is different to every other game in the series, and that the combat system has been altered, but in this case, isn’t anywhere near as enjoyable as most other games In the franchise.
-It did cement its place in popular culture somewhat, as a contemporary pop song was recorded for use in it by Leona Lewis called My Hands, but to me, that isn’t truly a saving grace.
+The only original things about the thirteenth game in the franchise are that in lieu of Final Fantasy tradition, the conceptual design is different to every other game in the series and that the combat system has been altered, but in this case, isn’t anywhere near as enjoyable as most other games In the franchise.
+It did cement its place in a popular culture somewhat, as a contemporary pop song was recorded for use in it by Leona Lewis called My Hands, but to me, that isn’t truly a saving grace.